 Passenger pigeons once accounted for up to 40 percent of the total bird population in the U.S., according to the Smithsonian Institution, with an estimated 3 billion to 5 billion of them occupying North America when European explorers first arrived.
 Many of those explorers reported seeing "countless numbers" and "infinite multitudes" of passenger pigeons flying overhead, with flocks said to be so large and dense that they sometimes blocked the sun for hours.

 Yet by the early 1900s, the species had all but disappeared.
 Virtually no wild passenger pigeons could be found.
-Suddenly, Martha (pictured at right in 1914) seemed to be the last of her kind.
+Suddenly, Martha seemed to be the last of her kind.

 Martha's relatives had fallen victim to a familiar duo of threats that still haunt endangered species today: overhunting and habitat loss.
 Because passenger pigeons flew in such big, dense flocks, it was easy for colonists and settlers to shoot them.
 Professional hunters began killing and netting them en masse in the early 19th century, selling their meat and feathers in city markets.
 At the same time, the vast Eastern forests where passenger pigeons nested were being rapidly cleared for new farms and cities, further decimating the birds.
 Still, no conservation laws existed to protect them.

 From 1909 to 1912, the American Ornithologists' Union offered $1,500 to anyone who could find a nest or colony of passenger pigeons.
 No one ever did, and Martha died two years later, foreshadowing an extinction crisis that kept snowballing over the next century.
-The U.S. endangered species list now includes 1,987 total listings, and the International Union for Conservation of Nature lists 5,566 species as "endangered" worldwide, 68 percent of which are "critically endangered."
-Nearly 10,000 more are considered "vulnerable" to extinction, and 797 have become extinct in modern history.
+The U.S. endangered species list now includes more than 2,000 total listings, and the International Union for Conservation of Nature lists 9,741 species as "endangered" worldwide and 6,127 are "critically endangered."

 All five of Earth's previous mass extinctions occurred long before humans evolved, but scientists say we're seeing one now — and we may also be causing it.
 The passenger pigeon, along with other early casualties like the dodo and the thylacine, is now seen as a canary in the coal mine for this crisis.
 It's too late to save Martha and her kind, but it's not too late to make sure their deaths weren't in vain.

-In a timely sign of hope, the Smithsonian National Zoo announced today that one of the most endangered animals in the U.S. is now enjoying a "record-breaking year" of recovery, with 50 offspring born in 2011.
-The black-footed ferret was once thought to be extinct in the wild, but this month marks the 30th anniversary of the discovery of a small remaining group in Wyoming.
+In a timely sign of hope, the Smithsonian National Zoo announced today that one of the most endangered animals in the U.S. is now enjoying a "record-breaking" year of recovery, with 50 offspring born in 2011.
+The black-footed ferret was once thought to be extinct in the wild, but this month marks the anniversary of the discovery of a small remaining group in Wyoming.
 And now, thanks to conservation efforts informed by Martha's cautionary tale, black-footed ferrets are making a comeback.

 Below is a musical tribute to Martha by the late John Herald, a New York folk and bluegrass musician from the same ilk as Bob Dylan, Pete Seeger and Joan Baez:

-Martha has long served as a symbol for the threat of extinction, but her profile is likely to grow even further over the next three years.
+Martha has long served as a symbol for the threat of extinction, but her profile is likely to grow even more.
 That's because, as Project Passenger Pigeon points out, Sept.
-1, 2014, will mark the 100-year anniversary of Martha's death — as well as a full century of lessons learned and implemented in her memory.
+1, 2014, marked the 100-year anniversary of Martha's death — as well as a full century of lessons learned and implemented in her memory.